Nigel McGuinness: WWE (2016–2022)

 After being recommended by WWE lead commentator Michael Cole, on 15 December 2016, WWE announced that McGuinness had signed with the company as a commentator.
 McGuinness made his commentary debut at the WWE United Kingdom Championship Tournament on 14 and 15 January 2017, alongside Michael Cole.
-McGuinness became a colour commentator for NXT on 8 February episode, establishing himself as a "heel sympathizer".
-On 4 September, McGuinness joined the 205 Live and Main Event commentary teams.
-In 2019 WWE released a documentary on McGuinness' career entitled Chasing the Magic: The Nigel McGuinness Story on the WWE Network, that covered his full career from his early childhood fandom of wrestling to his success as a commentator for the company.
-On 28 May it was reported McGuinness had been furloughed during April as part of budget cuts stemming from the COVID-19 pandemic.
+In February 2017, McGuinness became a colour commentator for NXT.
+In September 2017, McGuinness joined the 205 Live and Main Event commentary teams.

+In 2019, WWE released a documentary on McGuinness' career entitled Chasing the Magic: The Nigel McGuinness Story on the WWE Network, that covered his full career from his early childhood fandom of wrestling to his success as a commentator for the company.

+In May 2020, it was reported McGuinness had been furloughed during April as part of budget cuts stemming from the COVID-19 pandemic.
 He returned on the 17 September episode of NXT UK alongside Andy Shepherd and the following night on 205 Live alongside Vic Joseph.

 McGuinness was released from WWE on October 22, 2022, ending his six year tenure with the company.